hiinaspace/vrchat-screenshots-with-world-id/README.md

 # VRChat Screenshots with World Id

-Automatically rename your VRChat screenshots to include the world ID where they were taken, so you or others can look it up later.
+This program runs in the background and automatically renames any VRChat screenshots you take to include the world ID where they were taken, so you or others can look it up later.

 [VRCX](https://github.com/vrcx-team/VRCX/) can rename your screenshots in the same way, but it also does a ton of other stuff; this does exactly one thing, and doesn't require your login info.